GardnerLiam/Empire/README.md

 There is a small percent chance that the colony (group of cells) with the highest population will be hit by a plauge killing a random amount of the colony.
 There is a small chance that every member of every colony will be pushed in some random direction.
 This is called dispersion.
 Dispersion will kill every cell who's life is over 60%
 There are also black dots (called obstacles) which kill every cell that touches it.

+# The evolution
+After a cell has lived fifty percent of its life, it has a chance to create a child.
+That child has a chance to be mutated.
+Firstly, there's a fairly small (in relation to the others) chance that it will create its own colony.
+Secondly, there's a chance that the movement array will have indexes that are changed at random.
+Its strength also has a chance of either increasing or decreasing, however, the strength has a minimum of 0.1.
+The chance for a cell's child to bear its own children can also be mutated.
+There was no need to limit that, as if it gets into the negatives it just won't reproduce.

 # An edited video of a simulation can be found here
 http://bit.ly/2XXWhGg